mountain-pass/addressr/README.md

    addressr-loader
    ```
 6. OK, so we stretched the truth a bit with the "Quick Start" heading.
 The truth is that it takes quite a while to download, store and index the 13+ million addresses from data.gov.au.
 So make a coffee, or tea, or find something else to do and come back in about an hour when it's done.
-7. Search for an address
+7. Search for an address using the command line
    ```
    curl -i http://localhost:8080/addresses?q=LEVEL+25,+TOWER+3
    ```
-8. Wire you address form up to the address-server api.
-9. An updated G-NAF is released every 3 months.
+8. An updated G-NAF is released every 3 months.
 Put `addressr-loader` in a cron job or similar to keep addressr regularly updated
+9. Wire you address form up to the address-server api.
+The easiest way to do this is by using the [waychaser](https://waychaser.io) library as follows

 ## How it Works